-Lastly, I would like to extend my appreciation to my fellow board members for all your insights and contribution.
-I hope all shareholders and stakeholders will continue to place their trust in our Group as we continue in the years ahead.
+Finally, I would like to extend my appreciation to my fellow board members for all your contribution and commitment.
+May we continue to work hand in hand in driving the business forward, to promote growth, to embrace improvement and development for the Group.